Goresoft/Nightmare-Among-Shadows-Source-Code/README.md

 ---

-The assets included in this repository are free to use by any individual and or group to create Nightmare: Among Shadows mods and or full independent projects.
+The code included in this repository is free to use by any individual and or group to create Nightmare: Among Shadows mods and or full independent projects.

 Please provide respected credit and use the contents with care.